unhueteb-org/MHC_DevSecOps/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

         This secret will be used for authorization while pulling myhealth.web image from the Azure Container Registry.

-7. Explore the Variable on the `Variables` tab and Check how to configuring the environment with Shared Variables.
+7. Explore the Variable on the `Variables` tab and Check how to configuring the environment with Shared Variables (if not linked link the `DevSecOpsVariables` to it).

     ![](./Images/Module1-ReplaceVariablesServer.png)